nukeulater/SigMaker-x64/README.md

 # Installation

-Visual Studio will expect the environment variable IDADIR to resolve to your IDA 7.0 installation directory.
+Visual Studio will expect the environment variable IDASDK to resolve to your IDA 9.0 SDK directory.

-Visual Studio will also expect the SDK to be located at %IDADIR%\idasdk.
-Make sure these folders resolve in Windows properly before attempting to build the project.

 # Running the build

-Because IDA no longer has a native 32-bit compiled version anymore, the Release/Debug scenarios are the build scripts for the 32-bit version of IDA and Release64/Debug64 are the build scripts for the 64-bit version.
+Because IDA 9.0 (somewhere after 7.0) no longer has a native 32-bit compiled version anymore, Release64/Debug64 are the build scripts for the 64-bit version.

-**Do not change the target platform from x64!**